lpmatos/habbo-auto-click/README.md

 ## Pre-Requisites

-To run this project you yeed:
+To this project you yeed:

 - Python 3.
 - Windows 10 System.